 I recently started working with Flutter during an RnD phase at work after Ionic which had been the planned direction revealed itself to be a non-viable option given the business requirement.
 Personally, probably professionally and potentially even for the business, that was a blessing in disguise.

-That problem introduced us all to flutter, and I myself was very happy with the discover, it was easy to use, tutorial were abundant and coming from a Typescript Front-end environment it was both different and familiar.
+That problem introduced us all to flutter, and I myself was very happy with the discovery, it was easy to use, the tutorials were abundant and coming from a Typescript Front-end environment it was both different and familiar.

 While many results to come through on google, unfortunately for someone 4 days into Flutter, none of the answers gave enough context for me to understand what I needed to do, many hours later and lots of reading I began to discover the context through the various code bits and posts that I read through.

 This is simply the documentation of that in the hopes that the next new guy find it and gets a complete picture that is hopefully a lot easier to understand.

 As far as my Google-Fu indicated, only 2 packages that I could find had support for working with bad certificates, and that is HttpCllient and Dio, I had mostly worked out my own solution by the time I got to Dio, so the following code is for HttpClient.

 HttpClient has a method called badCertificateCallback, I had written a class for managing cookies for all my API calls which contain, for now, my GET and POST.

 ..badCertificateCallback = (_certificateCheck);